 • Criminal fraud: You subjectively appreciated that your actions were dishonest and that they would, or likely could, cause a deprivation to another.

-In 2026, we frequently see Calgary entrepreneurs charged with fraud when their only ‘crime’ was optimism or poor management.
+Calgary entrepreneurs can be charged with fraud when their only ‘crime’ was optimism or poor management.
 Prosecutors often mistake the following for criminal intent:

 • Insolvent trading: Continuing to operate a business while hoping for a ‘turnaround’ that never comes.